The procedure can be started in supine position. It can be done in a clean technique (not necessarily sterile) with gloves and radiation protection.

 - Take an initial anteroposterior image including the presumed locations of the kidney, ureter and urinary bladder.

-- Infuse iodinated contrast, usually at least a volume corresponding to about 15 ml of 240mg/ml iodine.
+- Inject iodinated contrast, usually at least a volume corresponding to about 15 ml of 240mg/ml iodine.
 Observe both the imaging and whether the patient develops flank pain.
-Optionally, note how much contrast has been infused at that point.
+Optionally, note how much contrast has been injected at that point.

 - Note the following:

 - Location of the tip of the catheter in the kidney

 - Any visible hydronephrosis or hydroureter.
 If present, also note:

 - Severity of the hydronephrosis (see section below)

 - Any caliber change, or most distal part reached by contrast.

 - Any contrast outside the catheter or urinary tract, including leakage along the outside of the catheter